ucsb-wsg/web-accessibility/web-accessibility-guidelines.md

 displayed on every web page.
 What this means is that when information is communicated graphically, there must be alternative textual information available which communicates the same information as the graphic.
-This is most commonly accomplished by using an “alt txt” or “longdesc” tab within the web page.
+This is most commonly accomplished by using an "alt txt" or "longdesc" tab within the web page.
 Not only does this help individuals using screen reading software to understand the information presented on your page, but it also makes your site more accessible to web crawlers which index content on the web and make it easier to find via search engines.
 If a graphic does not contain any information, tag it using a null tag (empty quotes) in order to avoid distracting persons using a screen reader.
-An example of this would be: &lt;IMG SRC="bluebar.gif" ALT=""&rt;
+An example of this would be: &lt;img src="bluebar.gif" alt=""&gt;

 ##### Provide Multimedia Alternatives